KhoaNguyenLe/Life-Expectancy-2009-Search/README.md

-# MongoDB Life Expectency Search

-For this lab you're going to import data from a JSON file containing life expectency from the states, broken down by gender.

 ## Environment setup

 In the terminal you'll need to install any Python libraries you want to use.
 You'll almost certainly want to use the `pymongo` library.
 To install it, go to the terminal in Codespaces and type the following.